PrestonHager/AuroraCompiler/README.md

 Aurora is a simple language aimed towards low level implementation with readability.
 It was made for practice with compilers, and for an IT class.

+## PLEASE NOTE

+This project is currently overgoing a major rehaul.
+Don't expect anything to be complete yet, as it is being completely rewriten.

 ## Current Progress

 The following is a list of what has been completed, what is being worked on, and what is planned in the future.